-The SME Loans Platform originates a wide range of SME lending, with a particular focus on inventory, credit card receivables, equipment and real estate backed financing transactions and loans.
-The SME Loans Platform has been in operation for over seven years and, in its first six years, processed over 250,000 loan applications using a proprietary credit scoring algorithm.
-The SME Loans Platform both selects transactions to underwrite from the applications received and also brokers loan applications to other lenders.
-Its deal flow is assisted by established origination partnerships.
+Biz2Credit originates a wide range of SME lending, with a particular focus on inventory, credit card, receivables, equipment and real estate backed financing transactions and loans.
+Biz2Credit has been in operation for 7 years and, in its first six years, processed over 250,000 loan applications using a proprietary credit scoring algorithm.
+Biz2Credit both selects transactions to underwrite from the applications received and also brokers loan applications to other lenders.
+Its deal flow is assisted by established origination partnerships with banks, payment processors and media companies.
 The large suite of products it offers attracts a diverse range of applications and also makes its underwritten transaction portfolio attractive to an investor such as the Company where it wishes to target certain specific investment profiles.

-The SME Loans Platform's underwriting process uses multiple third party data sources, validation services in respect of certain information provided by borrower applicants as well as applicant interviews and site visits.
+Biz2Credit's underwriting process uses multiple third party data sources, validation services in respect of certain information provided by borrower applicants as well as applicant interviews and site visits.
 The automated application and data validation processes assists in matching approved products to borrower applicants and each loan or other financing application is then reviewed by an in-house underwriter and dedicated loan specialist.
 Portfolio financing transactions are secured and/or guaranteed by assets of the merchant's business and personal guarantees.

-The SME Loans Platform has a lower default rate than many of its competitors, in part due to the large deal flow it receives allowing it to pick the most attractive applications to underwrite.
+Biz2Credit's overall annual loss rate is projected to be 2 per cent.
+Biz2Credit has a lower default rate than many of its competitors, in part due to the large deal flow it receives allowing it to pick the most attractive applications to underwrite.
+In 2014, Biz2Credit originated financing transactions with an aggregate value in excess of US\$50 million.
+Biz2Credit estimates that it will have a following transactions volume of US\$160 million in 2015.